Sleeping with your arms above your head is known as the starfish position.

 According to Sleep, the most common reason people sleep with their arms above their heads is to breathe better.
 People who sleep on their backs are more likely to have sleep apnea and other breathing difficulties.

 The above study shows that most adults with obstructive sleep apnea sleep on their backs.
 That’s because sleeping on your back can obstruct your airways, and raising your arms above your head expands your lungs, allowing you to breathe easier.

 Why Not Another Position?

-Even while asleep, your brain is active and keeping track of your body.
+While asleep, your brain is active and keeps track of your body.

-According to PLOS One, if you have trouble breathing, you may not wake up, but your brain will try to get you to a more convenient position.
+According to PLOS One, you may not wake up if you have trouble breathing, but your brain will try to get you to a more suitable position.

 Muscle movement is limited while you sleep (less so during the non-REM stage of sleep).
-Because of this, raising your arms over your head is faster and simpler than flipping onto your side.
+For this reason, raising your arms over your head is faster than flipping onto your side.